nishantapatil3/JvisionDecoderToInfluxdb/README.md

 ###Grafana
 Create graphs on Grafana to query into InfluxDB.

-Set refresh time policy to '5s' and zoom into the required graph for better visualisation.
+Set refresh time policy to '5s' and zoom into the required graph for better visualization.
 Add in multiple graphs and queries for multi-visualization.

 Adding graphs in Grafana: http://docs.grafana.org/guides/gettingstarted/